-3. Extradural Tumors: Mainly located in the thin covering surrounding the spinal cord, these types of tumors may affect spinal cord function by causing spinal cord compression and other problems.
+3. Extradural Tumors: These tumors are primarily in the thin covering surrounding the spinal cord.
+They have the potential to impact spinal cord function by causing compression and other related complications.

-There are certain causes that can create a tumor and give rise to the need for spine surgery.
-These are:
+The causes and risk factors that can create a tumor and give rise to the need for spine surgery differ for all individuals.
+They include:

 • History of breast cancer, lung cancer, prostate cancer, ovarian cancer, or multiple myeloma.

-• Cell mutations in ependymal cells (these line passageways where cerebrospinal fluid travels from spine to brain).
+• Cell mutations in ependymal cells (cells lining the passageways where cerebrospinal fluid travels from the spine to the brain).

 • Inherited medical conditions: Von Hippel-Lindau disease and Neurofibromatosis.

-• Cell mutations in astrocyte cells (these support nerve cells).
+• Cell mutations in astrocyte cells (sub-type of glial cells).

-• Cell mutation in glial cells (These cells support nerve cells).
+• Cell mutation in glial cells (cells that support the nerve cells).

-• Cell mutation in arachnoid mater (It is a membrane that lines up the spinal cord).
+• Cell mutation in arachnoid mater (a membrane that lines up the spinal cord).

 • Prolonged exposure to toxic chemicals in industrial settings.